|

 Photo © Carl Farmer |

 Fairly frequent at low altitudes in open scrub, beside paths, or on bare ground.
 Flowers c 20 mm long.
-Pods 2.5-4 cm Skye ID: Bush of similar appearance to Gorse but spineless.
+Pods 2.5-4 cm ID: Bush of similar appearance to Gorse but spineless.
 Other features: Branches green, 5-angled.
 Leaves composed of 3 leaflets, or the upper ones simple, falling early in year.
 Pods black when ripe, exploding noisily in summer sun.
-Garden forms may have larger or variably coloured flowers and often occur as escapes, usually fairly near houses. |
+Garden forms may have larger or variably coloured flowers and often occur as escapes, usually not far from houses. |

 Photo © Carl Farmer |